 25. One of the priority areas identified by GEF under the "international waters focal area" is the "degradation of the quality of the transboundary water resources, primarily due to pollution from land-based activities".
 The negative impacts resulting from artisanal mining, which are land-based activities, lead to degradation of the selected International Waterbodies resulting to far reaching consequences.
 This project is also consistent with the GEF Operational Programme #10, which targets projects that "help to demonstrate ways of overcoming barriers to the adoption of best practices, waste minimization strategies and pollution prevention measures that limit contamination of the international waters environment".
 The proposed activities aim at removing barriers that inhibit artisanal miners from applying cleaner and efficient technology.
-Apart from removing the barriers the project will demonstrate the application of cleaner technology and conduct training to the miners in order to enhance the application of cleaner technology and thus reduce pollution and minimize waste resulting from the currently applied poor technology.
+Apart from removing the barriers to enhance the application of cleaner technology and conduct training to the miners in order to enhance the applied poor technology.
 Supplementing ongoing activities of the respective countries in developing the artisanal activities to the level of an organized small-scale gold mining sector, the project will contribute to a substantial incremental progress regarding the reduction of mercury pollution.